Eli Rosenbaum: Kurt Waldheim controversy

-Eli Wiesel award
+Elie Wiesel award

 The Justice Department's Office of Special Investigations was a 2021 recipient of the Elie Wiesel Award, the highest award of the United States Holocaust Memorial Museum.
 The award was established in 2011 and recognizes "internationally prominent individuals whose actions embody the Museum’s vision of a world where people confront hate, prevent genocide, and promote human dignity."
 The award was accepted on behalf of the office "by former OSI Director Eli Rosenbaum, under whose leadership the majority of the unit’s prosecution successes were achieved."

-War crimes in the Russo-Ukraine conflict
+War crimes in the Russian invasion of Ukraine

-During a surprise visit to Ukraine on June 21, 2022, United States Attorney General Merrick Garland issued an announcement that Rosenbaum had been tapped to lead a team to investigate war crimes in that nation.
+During a surprise visit to Ukraine on June 21, 2022, United States Attorney General Merrick Garland issued an announcement that Rosenbaum had been tapped to lead a team, given the name War Crimes Accountability Team (WarCAT), to investigate war crimes in that nation.
 Rosenbaum was tasked with coordinating efforts throughout the federal government to hold accountable those responsible for committing war crimes in Ukraine.
-It was announced that he would be assisted by prosecutors from the Justice Department’s Human Rights and Special Prosecutions Section.
+It was announced that he would be assisted by prosecutors from the Justice Department's Human Rights and Special Prosecutions Section.
 The team will also support the Justice Department's ongoing investigation of potential war crimes over which the United States has jurisdiction, including the wounding and killing of American journalists covering the Russian invasion.

 Regarding the congressional bill introduced after Russia's invasion of Ukraine, which would allow the United States to prosecute war criminals even if neither the war criminals nor their victims are Americans, Rosembaum said: "The word that guides us is: we will be relentless.
 So the message to perpetrators or would-be perpetrators is: if you act on criminal orders or issue criminal orders, you may well have to spend the rest of your life looking over your shoulder.
 Don’t think about being a tourist after the war in most of Europe, because if we know about you, if Ukrainians know about you, if the ICC knows about you, you may just get arrested and extradited.
 So it’s a different world."

+On September 4, 2023, Ukrainian President Volodymyr Zelenskyy conferred on Rosenbaum Ukraine's Order of Merit, awarding the title Chevalier (Knight) of the Order of Merit, for support that he rendered to Ukraine's pursuit of justice in the wake of Russian Federation aggression, war crimes, and crimes against humanity committed during and after its 2022 invasion.

+On December 6, 2023, the Department of Justice announced that, as a result of a WarCAT-led investigative effort in which the FBI and the Department of Homeland Security's Homeland Security Investigations (HSI) participated, the department had indicted four Russia-affiliated military personnel with committing war crimes, including torture, inhuman treatment, and unlawful confinement of a U.S. national in Ukraine following Russia's full-scale invasion of Ukraine in February 2022.
+This action made the United States the first national jurisdiction other than Ukraine to have brought criminal charges against alleged Russian war criminals.